redhat-performance/zathras/ci/README.md

 # Workflows in this repository

+## Verify PR has JIRA ticket and issue number
+This workflow is designed to enforce requirements for PR descriptions.
+At bare minimum it requires the PR to mention a related issue and mention the Jira Ticket number.
+Both of these are required since Sync2Jira does not know how to associate a PR with a Jira Ticket from the originating GitHub issue.

 ## Update parent issue
 The idea behind this workflow is to keep Jira tickets in sync with the current status of their GitHub issue.
 A flowchart for how this works can be seen below.